pauly4it/laraturk/README.md

 If you need any help with this package or find a bug, please submit an issue.

+## Contributing

+Feel free to submit a pull request!
+Please add a detailed description to help me understand your change.
+Thanks!

 ## License

 The LaraTurk package is licensed under the [MIT license](http://opensource.org/licenses/MIT).